Team-Gigabyte/quotobot/README.md

 # [INVITE THE BOT TO YOUR SERVER!](http://quotobot.ml)

 ### Special thank you to [Uddesh](https://github.com/UddeshJain)
-We used part of his [weather bot code](https://github.com/UddeshJain/Discord-Weather-Bot) and slightly modified it for our project.
+We used part of his [weather bot code](https://github.com/UddeshJain/Discord-Weather-Bot) and modified it for our project.

 ## Or do you want to host and tweak the bot yourself?